OP Succinct

 The last step is to update your OP Stack configuration to use the new OPSuccinctL2OutputOracle

-contract managed by the op-succinct-proposer
+contract managed by the op-succinct

 service.